team-mayes/atesa/docs/the_config_file.rst

 ``information_error_threshold``

 	The threshold of mean parameter standard error below which the information error termination criterion is satisfied and aimless shooting ends.
-Error diminishes as the square root of the number of samples, so an order of magnitude lower threshold requires a hundred times more sampling (assuming that the CVs constituting the maximum likelihood model remain the same throughout).
+Error generally diminishes as the square root of the number of samples, so an order of magnitude lower threshold requires a hundred times more sampling (assuming that the CVs constituting the maximum likelihood model remain the same throughout).
 It is a good practice to manually inspect the *info_err.out* file in the working directory after termination to ensure that it appears to be converged to within the user's desired tolerance.
 Default = 0.1

 ``information_error_freq``

 	An integer number of shooting moves between each check of the information error convergence criterion.
-Too-small values can cause some significant overhead in the main ATESA process, but this does not affect sampling efficiency.
+Too-small values can cause some significant overhead in the main ATESA process, but this does not significantly affect aimless shooting sampling efficiency.
 Default = 250

 ``information_error_max_dims``